Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Maps on surfaces

-\emph{The resulting (unoriented) surface obtained by gluing in these discs is $\Sigma_{\m}$.
+\emph{The resulting (oriented) surface obtained by gluing in these discs is $\Sigma_{\m}$.
 Its CW-complex structure is the CW-complex we described for $\Sigma_{\m}^{(1)}$ together with the glued discs as two-cells.}

 Note that each disc $D$ of $\Sigma_{\m}$ has its boundary mapped to a nullhomotopic curve in $\wedger$; for type-$(x,k)$ discs this is because the boundary is mapped into an interval, and for type-$o$ discs this is due to our condition that $f_{\m}^{(1)}$ never traverses a point $(x,k)$ when restricted to the boundary of the disc.
-Hence we can extend $f_{\m}^{(1)}$ to a continuous function from the disc to $\overline{R_{o}}$ or $\overline{R_{x,k}}$ respectively, such that the only points in the preimage of $\{(x,k)\}$ are in $\Sigma_{\m}^{(1)}$.
+Hence we can extend $f_{\m}^{(1)}$ to a continuous function from the disc to $\overline{R_{o}}$ or $\overline{R_{x,k}}$ respectively, such that only the points in the preimage of $\{(x,k)\}$ are in $\Sigma_{\m}^{(1)}$.
 In other words, the extended function maps the interior of the disc to either $R_{o}$ or some $R_{x,k}$.
 We pick such an extension for each disc and this defines $f_{\m}$ on all of $\Sigma_{\m}$.
-Note that the extension at every disk, and therefore $f_{\m}$ in general, is unique up to homotopy. \emph{This concludes the construction of the pair $(\Sigma_{\m},f_{\m})$.}
+Note that the extension at every disk is unique up to homotopy, and therefore $f_{\m}$ in general is well-defined up to homotopy. \emph{This concludes the construction of the pair $(\Sigma_{\m},f_{\m})$. }This construction is illustrates in Figure \ref{fig:Constructing-a-surface}.